-Pot marigold (Calendula officinalis L.) is Asteraceae family and complete from capitulum or separated florets from floral receptacle compose the medicinal part of this plant.
+Pot marigold (Calendula officinalis L.) is from Asteraceae family and complete capitulum or separated florets from floral receptacle compose the medicinal part of this plant.
 This plant has medicinal properties and it is used for treatment of skin diseases [1].
-Pot marigold can be used as a colorant because it primarily contains two classes' pigments, the flavonoids and carotenoids, which can be used as yellow and orange natural colors. respectively.
+Pot marigold can be used as a colorant because it primarily contains two classes' pigments, the flavonoids and carotenoids, which can be used vellow and orange natural colors. respectively.
 Of course, flavonoids have antioxidant activities which play an important role in food preservation and human health by combating damage caused by oxidizing agents [2, 3, 4].

 To increase crop production, different agricultural operations like application of chemical fertilizers is conducted.
 The result of these activities in recent years was the crisis of environmental pollutions especially pollution of soil and water sources that is penetrated to the nutrition sources of human beings and it threatened human health [5].
 Therefore. extensive attempts are being conducted to find suitable solutions for improving the soil quality, agricultural products and polluters' elimination.
-Decrease of these environmental threats in line with increase of crops yield needs application of new agricultural of these techniques techniques.
-One is application of bio-stimulators that is purification proteins/ of amino acid compounds from natural sources and alteration to specific oligopeptides [5, 6].
+Decrease of these environmental threats in line with increase of crops yield agricultural needs application of new of these techniques techniques.
+One application bio-stimulators of that is purification of proteins/ amino acid compounds from natural sources and alteration to specific oligopeptides [5, 6].